 I’ve said it once and I’ll say it again; I’m no psychologist.
 I have nothing but my personal experiences to go on, but in my 50+ years, I have plenty of those behind me.
 Looking back on my friendships over the decades, as well as my experience on both the giving and receiving end of support, here are my humble thoughts on how to be a true friend to someone in need.

-- Ask questions.
+2. Ask your friend questions.
 Not solution-oriented questions, like “Why don’t you try doing this or try doing that?” but ones that might help her clarify her feelings: “How long have you felt this way?
 How did that make you feel?
-Do you see a way to make this situation better?”
+Do you see a way to make this situation better?

-- Separate yourself.
-Remember, your friend will have to live with the decision she makes, not you.
+3. Separate your life from your friend’s.
+Remember, she will have to live with the decision she makes, not you.
 What you would do if you were in her shoes really doesn’t matter.
 I write this rather sheepishly because I know that, despite having the best of intentions, I have the ability to bully others into seeing things my way.
 Heaven forbid you convince a friend to take action that’s right for you but ends up being completely wrong for her.

 To be a true friend, you need more than good intentions.